Ajo Improvement Company

 PWS ID# AZ0410-001

 As the owner and operator of this drinking water system, Ajo Improvement Company (AIC) is committed to providing a safe supply of drinking water to our customers.
 We issue this report by July 1sl of every year describing the quality of your drinking water to comply with state and U.S. Environmental Protection Agency (EPA) regulations.
 Much of the language used is mandated by regulations.
 This report provides valuable information about your drinking water, including information about its source and quality.
+We are pleased to report that AIC's water meets or exceeds all drinking water standards set by the state and federal government for 2015.

 If you would like more information on the quality of your drinking water, have questions regarding this report, or require additional copies, please contact AIC, at (520) 387-2001.
-AIC recommends that customers serving more than one housing unit post a copy of this report in a conspicuous place.
+AIC recommends that customers serving more than one housing unit post a copy of this report in a conspicuous area.

 Jump to Reported Test Results